 - Complete a 200-hour practicum and a 700-hour clinical internship.

 - Education in leading-edge research in developmental psychology, neuroscience and mindfulness based approaches to psychotherapy.

 - Culminating scholarly paper that reflects a synthesis of academic training, clinical experience, and psychological theory, formatted and submitted for publication in a professional journal.

-Duration: The Somatic Counseling Psychology program is a 60-hour, full-time, three-year cohort program.
+Duration: The Somatic Counseling program is a 60-hour, full-time, three-year cohort program.

 Professional Certifications: The Dance/Movement Therapy concentration is designed to meet the training guidelines of the American Dance Therapy Association and is an ADTA-approved program.
 This concentration fulfills the ADTA’s requirements for your initial registration as a Registered Dance/Movement Therapist (R-DMT).

 The Somatic Counseling Program is an ISMETA (International Somatic Education and Therapy Association) Approved Training Program.
 Graduates of the Naropa University Somatic Counseling program are eligible to become ISMETA-Registered Somatic Movement Educators and/or Therapists upon graduation.

 Graduates of the Somatic Counseling program are well prepared to lead and serve in a range of settings from hospitals and clinics to schools and treatment centers.
 We have alumni who are working as therapists, clinical directors, wellness coordinators, dancers, family therapists, bilingual counselors, case managers, consultants, program directors and in many other capacities.